afombravo/2FAST2Q/README.md

-If using the linux version:
+#### If using the linux or the MacOS version:

-change directory to location of the file
+Open a new terminal and change directory to the folder witht the downloaded file

+(example) `cd /user/etc/Downloads/`

+make the file executable by typing and entering:

+`chmod +x ./2FAST2Q` (change to match the correct file name)

 type and enter:

-`chmod +x ./2FAST2Q_Linux`

-type and enter:

-`./2FAST2Q_Linux`
+`./2FAST2Q` (change to match the correct file name)

 ### 4.
-The program will initialize and ask, in turn, for directories and file paths.
+The program will initialize after a few seconds and ask, in turn, for directories and file paths.
 See the "inputs" section below for an explanation of these inputs.